 Longtime readers of Vanillapup will know that we have always supported getting pet insurance for your pets.
 Latte has been insured since she was 3 years old.

 The CIMB My Paw Pal insurance is very much like personal accident insurance policies for people.
 It’s inexpensive and provides good coverage in the event of an accident.
-The optional riders are less useful though.
+The optional riders are less useful though, in our opinion.

 If you want to get My Paw Pal’s policy, you may want to consider complementing it with surgical coverage from AON’s Happy Tails Pet Insurance for more complete protection for your pet.